Health Freedom Resources

 TRANSLATE

-First, zinc is really beneficial as a nutrient.
+Zinc is really beneficial as a nutrient.
 It is used in innumerable processes of the body for energy, sexual reproduction, immune function, protein synthesis, activating enzymes, growth, mental balance, gut health, healthy skin/hair and eyes, sense of taste and smell, and more.
 [7], [13]

-A zinc deficiency could result in loss of a sense of smell and taste (hmmm… also a COVID-19 symptom).
+A deficiency of zinc affects the immune system as well as many other systems of the body.
+A zinc deficiency could result in loss of a sense of smell and taste.
 Zinc deficiency can also cause loss of appetite, hair loss, diarrhea, inflammation, slow wound healing and increased susceptibility to infections and many other detrimental effects.
 [7] [8] [14]

 You can get too much zinc, on the other hand.
 It is best to be aware of the side effects of anything you are going to take.